GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 ![alt file](Images/git-page.png)

-1) In setting option select a page
+1) In repository setting option select a page
-2) Branch option change to none to main
+2) Branch option change to main
-3) save it
+3) Save the changes
-4) refreash the page site link on top of the page
+4) Refreash the page site link will appear on top of the page

 Click the link the page will open